jluech/LAWrgMin/miners/targer_instance/SETUP.md

 Models are huge and were left away for this repository.
 To get them, follow the instructions in the [models](./models/add_models.md) folder

+### Prepare Word Vectors

+Execute the scripts in the [embeddings](lstm/embeddings) folder to download the fasttext and glove word vectors.